Carabao Island is a BEAUTIFUL destination just a stone’s throw from the more popular island, Boracay.

-The Ngiriton Cave had quite a bad smell to it probably because of all the bats so we decided to not spend much time here and continued on to the next Carabao Island tourist spots.
+The Ngiriton Cave had quite a bad smell to it probably because of all the bats so we decided to not spend much time there and continued on to the next tourist spot.

 Koding Koding Cliff Jump also features a small cave and an underground lagoon.

-Busay Cliff Jump on Carabao Island is one of the newest cliff jumping spots and you won’t find too many tourists who go to this location.
-Therefore, you should definitely add the Busay Cliff Jump to your Carabao Island itinerary.
+Busay Cliff Jump is one of the newest cliff-jumping spots and you won’t find too many tourists at this location.
 The entrance fee is 100 pesos.

-Busay Cliff Jump on Carabao Island features 3 epic rock jumps ranging from 1 meter, 3 meter and this highest being 5 meters.
+Busay Cliff Jump features three epic rock jumps ranging from 1 meter, to 3 meters, and the highest being 5 meters.

 Other than cliff jumping you can make use of the rubber rings and kayaks, or go swimming around the area and enjoy the crystal clear waters at this location.